The off-the-beaten-path Czech city we nearly wrote off …

 Needless to say, we were glad we didn’t give up on Ostrava.
 Poruba was interesting for us as we like that style of architecture and the history that is associated with it, but Dolni Vitkovice was, simply put, very cool and one of the most unique tourist attractions we have seen in a while.
 We even ended up liking Ostava – once Monday had begun, that is, and the shops were open and there was a bit of life on the streets!

-Where we stayed in Ostrava
+Where to Stay in Ostrava

 We stayed at the Hotel Maria (come on, sing up!), which was located a few blocks back from the New Town Hall.
 At €33.00 per room per night including breakfast, it was a bit more than we usually pay but we had a nice room and the location was good.
 To completely contradict my little rant about Sundays, I’m going to say that I’m glad we were staying at the Hotel Maria (sing, sing, sing!) on the Sabbath.
 The road outside was being dug up and when they started work on Monday morning, boy, could you hear it!